VDelv/Baby-Lifi/README.md

-The application has been developped by DELVIGNE Victor & PONSART Chloé with the help of Mr. Bette & Mr. Van Laere.
+The application has been developped by DELVIGNE Victor & PONSART Chloé with the help of Pr.
+Bette & Dr. Van Laere.